LISTENING PART

 How are you?
 I’ve got a job in the Tourist Information Office.
 I start work at half past seven, so I have to get up very early!
 I love this job because I meet people from a lovely of different countries.
 I like telling them about our city.

 Here is a photo of me.
 I'm wearing my new uniform.
-Do you like it?
+Do you like

 Love